kubestash/docs/docs/guides/volumesnapshot/statefulset/index.md

 NAME                                                              REPOSITORY       SESSION           SNAPSHOT-TIME          DELETION-POLICY   PHASE       VERIFICATION-STATUS   AGE gcs-repository-statefulset-volumshot-frequent-backup-1705405201   gcs-repository   frequent-backup   2024-01-16T11:00:08Z   Delete            Succeeded                         3m6s
 ```

+> When a backup is triggered according to schedule, KubeStash will create a `Snapshot` with the following labels  `kubestash.com/app-ref-kind: PersistentVolumeClaim`, `kubestash.com/app-ref-name: <volume-name>`, `kubestash.com/app-ref-namespace: <volume-namespace>` and `kubestash.com/repo-name: <repository-name>`.
+We can use these labels to watch only the `Snapshot` of our desired Workload or `Repository`.

 Now, retrieve the YAML representation of the above created `Snapshot`, and inspect the `spec.status` section to see the backup information of the targeted backup components.

 ```bash